-When parties enter into pre-nuptial agreements or post-nuptial agreements there may be issues of interpretation and/or validity.
-There are certain evidentiary presumptions that apply to these agreements.
+When parties enter into pre-nuptial agreements or post-nuptial agreements there may be issues of interpretation and/or validity in a future divorce proceeding.
+There are certain presumptions that apply to these agreements.
 These presumptions are rebuttable and can be overcome with sufficient evidence.
 If the parties do not agree as to the validity of an agreement, the divorce court will determine the issue.
-Family law trials on these issues can be extensive and can involve issues including unconscionably, the nature of the relationship between the parties when the agreement was executed, undue influence, voluntariness, lack of accurate disclosures, compliance with code requirements, and issues of contractual interpretation.
+Family law trials on these issues can be extensive and can involve issues including unconscionably, the nature of the relationship between the parties when the agreement was executed, undue influence, voluntariness, lack of accurate disclosures, compliance with family code requirements relative to pre-nuptial agreements and issues of contractual interpretation.

 A pre-nuptial agreement allows married parties to alter most of the rules that will apply if they elect to divorce in the future.
 These agreements, if held to be valid, essentially replace community property laws.

 They can convert what would have been community earnings to separate property earnings.
 Separate property income is generated before marriage, after separation or from separate property assets during the marriage.

 Separate property is property acquired before marriage, after separation or during marriage by the way of inheritance or qualified gifts.
 Pre-nuptial agreements can alter these laws.

 To be valid, gifts between spouses must meet the specific qualifications of the California Family Code.
 A clear intention, by itself, to give an item to the other spouse, does not replace or overcome the requirements of the Family Code.
 There are no restrictions relative to gifts of wearing apparel, jewelry or other tangible articles of personal nature solely or principally used by the recipient spouse and not substantial in value considering the economic circumstances of the marriage.